-Family Biotic Index (FBI): Field sampling results produced a score of 4.4 for the Clearwater Creek site.
+Family Biotic Index (FBI): Field sampling results produced a score of 4.6 for the Clearwater Creek site.
 This score corresponds to a "Good" rating on the Family Biotic Index stream health chart.
 There are several constants at this stream.
 FBI trend remains stable despite a few years of variability.
-In addition, Gammaridae has consistently dominated the samples, and EPT families are similar; however, in 2015, Heptageniidae, which has been an EPT family for most years, was not represented in the sample.
-In 2015, the number of families represented declined.
+Gammaridae has consistently dominated the samples.
+Hydropsychidae remains a present EPT family; however, it is the only EPT family represented in 2016.
+The number of families represented declined again.
 Variability in family representation may be caused by environmental factors including water levels, habitat availability, or other sources of disturbance in the area.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-181 invertebrates were identified in this sample.
+138 invertebrates were identified in this sample.
 This sample size in a good size.